 3. Check and regulate the optimum extraction power on the welding torch.

 During welding, shielding gas is used to displace the atmospheric air and thus protect the welding seam from oxidation by the oxygen and other gases in the ambient air.
 The shielding gas bell is placed around the welding process and must not be extracted when welding fumes are captured.
 Extracting the shielding gas can cause pores or oxidation on the welding seams - a quality problem!

 Maximum welding fume extraction is therefore often not effective, because the quality of the welding seams must be guaranteed at all times.
 If the welding fumes are completely removed, but a large part of the shielding gas is also extracted, the welding seams can oxidize and turn black, and pores are formed.
-It is therefore important to check and regulate the suction power on the welding torch itself.
+It is therefore important to check and regulate the extraction power on the welding torch itself.

 If the shielding gas bell is affected by the fume extraction during the welding process, reduce the negative pressure with the regulator on the welding torch and/or on the extraction device.
 Many fume extraction torches have a module in the handle called an „air supply slider“ that can be used to regulate the extraction rate by reducing the negative pressure.
-In addition, there are also extraction devices where the suction power can be varied directly on the device.
+In addition, there are also extraction devices where the extraction power can be varied directly on the device.
 However, reacting quickly by regulating the supply air at the extraction torch is the best and most flexible method!

 The aim is always a good mixture of effective fume extraction - and thus protection of the welder from damage to his health - and at the same time good welding results due to sufficient shielding gas coverage during the welding process.

 Again, if the welding results are not good, the other application tips should also be checked and, if necessary, a change should be made to a different gas nozzle or a different type of torch where the extraction is located further back and thus has less influence on the arc because the process is more visible.